auto parameter helps you automate a baseline level of optimization across your entire image catalog. Currently, it has four different methods:

 cs=strip to remove color profile metadata, but if it’s necessary for your site, you can append a different value for

 cs in your image URL.

 auto values can be combined with comma separation, e.g.

 auto=compress is set, imgix will apply best-effort techniques to reduce the size of the image.
-This includes more aggressive image compression, reducing the quality setting (
+This includes altering our normal processing algorithm to apply more aggressive image compression.

 Note: We strive to reduce file size while maintaining as much visual information as possible, so the operations applied are subject to change.

 auto=enhance is set, the image is adjusted using the distribution of highlights, midtones, and shadows across all three channels—red, green, and blue (RGB).
 Overall, the enhancement gives images a more vibrant appearance.

 The adjustment affects individual images differently, and works best with editorial photography, stock photography, and user-generated content for social media applications.